DualWielding/DW_Website/_posts/posts/2017-10-09-first-game.en.markdown

 ### 1GAM

-1 Game A Month is a challenge game developpers might decide to take up.
+1 Game A Month is a challenge game developers might decide to take up.
 Once registered on the website, you have to create one game per month for a year.
 A few weeks ago, we decided at Dual Wielding that we would take up on the 1GAM Challenge.

 Why ?
-Since we already are in the process of creating our own indy game studio, and therefore trying to create our first "big" game (we want to make micro-RPGs, so maybe not _that_ big...) it might seem a bit ballsy to take up on the 1GAM.
+Since we already are in the process of creating our own indie game studio, and therefore trying to create our first "big" game (we want to make micro-RPGs, so maybe not _that_ big...) it might seem a bit ballsy to take up on the 1GAM.
 Ballsy we are.
 But we also got good reasons.
 Here are the two main.